Essential Conversations To Have With Your GF Before You Propose

 So, whether you give a toast, propose on one knee, or try something completely different, make sure you’re demonstrating submission and allegiance by doing it.
 If you need more ideas or feel nervous about asking someone to marry you, talk to a relationship counselor for support.

-When should you propose to a girl?
+When should you propose?

 In general, you should propose to your partner when you feel like the time is right.
 That could be at any point, depending on the direction of your relationship.
 So, look for signs that your partner is ready to take the next step into marriage.
 Keep in mind that being in love is not the only factor that plays a long, happy union.
 Thus, you should only propose to someone after you’ve gotten to know them.